Annunciation (Memling)

 The panel shows Mary in a domestic interior with two attendant angels.
 Gabriel is dressed in ecclesiastical robes, while a dove hovers above Mary, representing the Holy Spirit.
 It expands upon the Annunciation wing of Rogier van der Weyden's Saint Columba Altarpiece of c.
 1455.
 According to the art historian Maryan Ainsworth, the work is a "startlingly original image, rich in connotations for the viewer or worshiper".

 The iconography focuses on the Virgin's purity.
 Her swoon foreshadows the Crucifixion of Jesus, and the panel emphasizes her role as mother, bride, and Queen of Heaven.
 The original frame survived until the 19th century and was inscribed with a date believed to be 1482; modern art historians have suggested that the number's final digit was a 9, which would give a date of 1489.
-In 1847 the art historian Gustav Friedrich Waagen described the panel as one of Memling's "finest and most original works".
+In 1847, the art historian Gustav Friedrich Waagen described the panel as one of Memling's "finest and most original works".
 In 1902, it was exhibited in Bruges at the Exposition des primitifs flamands à Bruges, after which it underwent cleaning and restoration.
 The banker Philip Lehman bought it in 1920 from the Radziwiłł family, in whose collection it might have been since the 16th century; Antoni Radziwiłł discovered it on a family estate in the early 19th century.
 At that time, it had been pierced through with an arrow and required restoration.

 Description

 Subject

 The Annunciation was a popular theme in European art, although a difficult scene to paint, because it depicts Mary's union with Christ as she becomes the tabernacle for the Word made flesh.
-Mary as Theotokos, the God-bearer, was affirmed in 431 at the Council of Ephesus; two decades later the Council of Chalcedon affirmed the doctrine of Incarnation – that Christ was of two natures (God and Man) – and her perpetual virginity was affirmed at the Lateran Council of 631.
+The doctrine of Mary as Theotokos, the God-bearer, was affirmed in 431 at the Council of Ephesus; two decades later the Council of Chalcedon affirmed the doctrine of Incarnation – that Christ was of two natures (God and Man) – and Mary's perpetual virginity was affirmed at the Lateran Council of 631.
 In Byzantine art, Annunciation scenes depict the Virgin enthroned and dressed in royal regalia.
 In later centuries she was shown in enclosed spaces: the temple, the church, the garden.

 In Early Netherlandish art the Annunciation is typically set in contemporary domestic interiors, a motif and tradition established by Robert Campin, and followed by Jan van Eyck and Rogier van der Weyden.
 Neither Campin nor van Eyck went so far as to set the scene in a bedchamber, although the motif is found in van der Weyden's Louvre Annunciation of c.
 1435 and his Saint Columba Altarpiece of c.
 1455, in which the Virgin kneels by the nuptial bed, rendered in red made from costly pigments.
 Memling's depiction of the scene is nearly identical to that in the Saint Columba Altarpiece.